Update - Schedule of statements and tax slips for the 2022 tax year. Please click here for further details.

 Our interest rates are among the highest in Canada, with no teaser rates, hidden fees or any other gimmicks.
 This means you can enjoy the advantages of a guaranteed principal while securely building your savings over time.

-Unlike registered plans, such as a Tax-Free Savings Account (TFSA) or a Retirement Savings Plan (RSP), there are no limits as to how much you can hold in a non-registered GIC.
-For those that have already contributed the maximum amount to a registered account, but who still want the security and guaranteed growth of a GIC, non-registered GICs are an additional option to consider.
+Unlike registered plans, such as a Tax-Free Saving Account (TFSA) or a Retirement Savings Plan (RSP), there are no limits on how much you can hold in a non-registered GIC.
+If you've already contributed the maximum amount to a registered account, but you still want the security and guaranteed growth of a GIC, a non-registered GIC is an option to consider.

-- Security: Our GICs are eligible for Canada Deposit Insurance Corporation (CDIC) coverage, up to applicable limits, so your savings are protected and your money will be there when you need it
+Safe and secure – Oaken personal GICs are eligible for the Canada Deposit Insurance Corporation (CDIC) coverage, up to applicable limits, so your saving are protected and your money will be there when you need it

-- Select from two issuers for each deposit: Home Bank and Home Trust Company, both of which are separate members of CDIC
+Select from two issuers for each deposit: Both Home Bank and Home Trust Company are separate CDIC member institutions

 Is a GIC right for you?